ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 # Conclusion

-`MAVIS` provides a web-based, easily accessible GUI for the assignment of vegetation sample plot data to GB NVC communities.
+`RMAVIS` provides a web-based, easily accessible GUI for the assignment of vegetation sample plot data to GB NVC communities.
-`MAVIS` also provides a number of other exploratory analyses, which compliment the NVC assignment results.
+`RMAVIS` also provides a number of other exploratory analyses, which compliment the NVC assignment results.
-We plan to maintain and improve the functionality found in v1.0 of `MAVIS` and hope that it acts as a useful tool for the GB ecology and conservation community.
+We plan to maintain and improve the functionality found in v1.0 of `RMAVIS` and hope that it acts as a useful tool for the GB ecology and conservation community.